Göran Gillinger: Career

 In 1999 he was accepted to The Royal Academy of Acting in Stockholm and graduated in June 2003 with a bachelor's degree.
 In 2001, he spent a semester at the Stella Adler Studio of Acting in Los Angeles.
-In 2005 he played one of the leads in the Swedish National Television series Kommissionen (The Commission).
-In 2006 he played Horace in Molière’s play The School for Wives at the National Theatre of Stockholm.
+In 2005 he played one of the leads in the Swedish National Television series Kommissionen (The commission).
+In 2006 he played Horace in Molière's play The School for Wives at the Royal Dramatic Theatre in Stockholm.
 He also does voice-over work for Disney and DreamWorks among others, and is an approved Disney Director for dubbing.

 In 2007 he performed at the Capital Fringe Festival in Washington, DC, in a one-man play A Swedish Tiger at the Woolly Mammoth Theatre.
 In 2008 he appeared in Alexander Burns' production of Hamlet at Carter Barron in Washington DC.
 In 2009 he played the neighbour in Ray Cooney's farce Run for your Wife at Mariebergskogen in Karlstad.
 In 2010 Gillinger was cast opposite Tate Donovan in the movie Below the Beltway directed by Dave Fraunces.
 He also returned to Sweden to appear as Erik, the male lead in the short Att bli med barn, which premiered at the Gothenburg Film Festival.